rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `updateBiomeColorRendering`

 Biome changes will correctly update the color of grass in chunks without needing a block to change.

+## Correct Item Insertion Logic

+**Config option:** `correctItemInsertion`

+Thaumcraft will correctly insect items into inventories - prevents double-counting slots when testing for space and allows insertion of items into an empty slot of the other side of a double chest.